alpapaydin/Godot4-Multiplayer-Survivor-IO-Game/README.md

 	```gdscript
 	var DEFAULT_SERVER_IP = "localhost"
 	```
 2. Start the server from the Godot editor.
+Server is designed to be a headless instance so it is not playable.
-3. Launch the web client from the Godot editor.
+3. Launch the web client or another instance from the Godot editor to automatically connect to server.

 ### Deployment

 1. If you want to upload to your server or itch.io, you need to use `wss`:
 	- Generate Let's Encrypt certificates.
 	- Place them in the `assets/certs` folder.
+	- Set host info and cert paths in `Constants.gd`, and `USE_SSL` to `true`.
 	- The clients will automatically connect to the server using these certificates.

-2. If you use localhost just run the game and click debug host button.
-Then launch another instance, it will automatically connect.
+2. You can use predefined export templates for linux server and web client.

 ## Development Status